-On construction sites people use machines to lift and move all sorts of things on a regular basis.
+On construction sites, people use machines to lift and move all sorts of things regularly.
 Whether it is lifting wood or metal beams, or you are digging out dirt to prepare to lay a foundation, this is an essential part of most jobs.
 The vast majority of times this type of activity goes very smoothly and the jobs are completed without incident.

 The fact is, however, that having loads come loose while in transit is actually a leading cause of injury on construction sites.

 You need to keep in mind that even if you don’t lose the entire load, people can be severely injured from even one thing falling out of a crane or backhoe.
 With this in mind, people working on site need to know to stay well away from this machinery, and the machine operators need to know to avoid moving items when people are nearby.